nnqaOEpgCDSZpE2VAB4kNubUC8Ykfs_small

 More by Shannon

-Dorothy Ashby: With Strings Attached, 1957-1965 will be released in 2023 New Land Records.
+Dorothy Ashby: With Strings Attached, 1957-1965 was released in 2023 New Land Records.
 This remarkable collection, which includes impassioned and deeply researched liner notes by journalist Shannon J. Effinger, provide historical context to Dorothy’s life, offering the most in-depth piece of writing ever committed to print on Dorothy, as well as interviews with those who knew her best.